samclane/samclane.github.io/_posts/2018-12-18-Discord-Social-Graph.md

 2. Support Vector Machine (`sklearn.svm.SVC`)
 3. Multilayer Perceptron (`sklearn.neural_network.MLPClassifier`)

-Currently, model #3, the MLP, gives the most accurate results.
+Currently, model #3, the `MLPClassifier`, gives the most accurate results.
 The accuracy of the model is quantified by the area under the Receiver Operating Characteristic curve.

 ![](https://i.imgur.com/eibcGPe.png)

-Basically, it describes the correct guesses (True Positive) against the bad guesses (false positive rate) as the threshold for classification is narrowed.
+Basically, it describes the correct guesses (True Positive rate) against the wrong guesses (False Positive Rate) as the threshold for classification is narrowed.

 ### The Webapp

 Since this application uses information collected from other people, it was suggested to put it online for all to see.
 The app is hosted on a free Heroku account, with a Hobby Dyno.
-The heavy ML lifting is done with a RedisQueue background job.
-The model is retrained from scratch each time it's restarted, as it doesn't take *that* long and gives the most recent, accurate result.
+The heavy ML lifting is done with a RedisQueue background job, started as soon as the first HTTP request comes through.
+It then displays a loading message while the webapp boots up.
+The model is retrained from scratch each time it's restarted, as it doesn't take *that* long and gives the most recent, accurate result as obtained from the database.

 ### Results